-There are a number of terms used in judging livestock that should be understood and correctly used by club members, at least by those who have had two or three years of judging experience.
+There are a number of terms used in judging livestock in general that should be understood and correctly used by club members, at least by those who have had two or three years of judging experience.
 The proper use of these terms affords short cuts in discussions of an animal, but they are generally quite meaningless if used without full information of their specific application.
 Experienced breeders speak in terms of:

-Type Quality

-Breed Type Scale

-Breed Character Sex Character

-Balance or Symmetry Substance
+Type Breed Type Breed Character Balance or Symmetry Quality Scale Sex Character Substance

-Type has been ably defined as "an ideal or standard of perfection combining all the characteristics which contribute to the animal's value and efficiency for the purpose specified".
+Type has been ably defined as "an ideal or standard of perfection combining all the characters which contribute to the animal's value and efficiency for the purpose specified".
 Thus the breeders of the lard breeds are striving to produce a lard type and, therefore, in general, the lard breeds look somewhat alike.

 Breed Type.
-A breed is a group of domestic animals termed such by common consent of the breeders.
-It is, of course, urgent that all hogs which belong to a breed should be of the same general shape and have the same general characteristics.
+A breed is a group of domestic animals termed such by common consent of breeders.
+It is of course urgent that all hogs which belong to a breed should be of the same general shape and have the same general characteristics.
 When a hog is favorable in breed type he must possess, in a satisfactory degree, the body conformation, color, shape and appearance of the head and face that is approved as typical of the breed he represents.